 I have a M.A. in International Security from the Schar School of Policy and Government and Bachelor Degrees in Political Science and Spanish from Southwestern University.

-I am a proud Mexican immigrant from Texas, love playing and watching fútbol, and am passionate about helping the communities that I am a part of.
+I am a proud first-generation Mexican immigrant, love playing and watching fútbol, and am passionate about helping the communities that I am a part of.

 You can find my CV here.